 Education and Experience

-• Minimum of 7 years of professional experience, including a major development role
+- Minimum of 6 years of professional experience, preferably in development or fundraising

-Ability to physically perform the duties and to work in the environmental conditions required:
+Ability to physically perform the duties and to work in the environmental conditions required such as:

 Email resume and cover letter to Molly Farley, Human Resources Consultant, at MFConsultantsLLC@gmail.com.

 Salary commensurate with experience, along with excellent benefits.